ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 </style>

 [[only-javascript]]
-| ag-Grid is the industry standard for JavaScript Enterprise Applications.
+| AG Grid is the industry standard for JavaScript Enterprise Applications.
 Developers using
-| ag-Grid are building applications that would not be possible if ag-Grid did not exist.
+| AG Grid are building applications that would not be possible if AG Grid did not exist.

 [[only-angular]]
-| ag-Grid is the industry standard for Angular Enterprise Applications.
-Developers using ag-Grid are
+| AG Grid is the industry standard for Angular Enterprise Applications.
+Developers using AG Grid are
-| building applications that would not be possible if ag-Grid did not exist.
+| building applications that would not be possible if AG Grid did not exist.

 [[only-react]]
-| ag-Grid is the industry standard for React Enterprise Applications.
-Developers using ag-Grid
+| AG Grid is the industry standard for React Enterprise Applications.
+Developers using AG Grid
-| are building applications that would not be possible if ag-Grid did not exist.
+| are building applications that would not be possible if AG Grid did not exist.

 [[only-vue]]
-| ag-Grid is the industry standard for Vue Enterprise Applications.
-Developers using ag-Grid
+| AG Grid is the industry standard for Vue Enterprise Applications.
+Developers using AG Grid
-| are building applications that would not be possible if ag-Grid did not exist.
+| are building applications that would not be possible if AG Grid did not exist.

 <section class="code-tab mb-3">